Mathurkarishma/google-word-count/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The code is currently reading the `Google_Mar2009.txt` file.
-IDLE will output the following _(only showing the top 10)_ :
+IDLE will output the following _(only showing the top 10 in the image)_ :

 <img src="images/Mar2009.JPG" alt="Mar2009">